 On .NET and Java, files of any types can be included as EmbeddedResource.
 Certain resource types will (based on file extension) be processed and packaged up differently.
 On Cocoa and all Island platforms, only

 .res resource files can be included.
-(A small and specific set of other file types can be set as EmbeddedResource and will automatically packages as
+(A small and specific set of other file types can be set as EmbeddedResource and will automatically packaged as

 .resxfiles are XML-based files that can contain values or reference to other (usually binary or media, such as bitmaps or icons) files.
 They will be converted to

-.resourcefiles that includes the data of any reference files, before being embedded.
+.resourcefiles that include the data of any reference files, before being embedded.

 .dfmfiles are text based files that define Delphi VCL forms.
 They will be converted to a binary format appropriate for the platform, before being embedded.